PeraltaLab/GulfStreamMicrobiomes/README.md

 * **Aim 1)**: Characterize patterns of microbial community composition (bacterioplankton, microeukaryotes) associated with pelagic *Sargassum*

 ## Contents
-* **analyses:**: An R Markdown file that includes R script written by Mario Muscarella, Jo Werba, Alexandra Stucy, and Ariane Peralta containing functions used in analysis of soil and microbial sequence data.
+* **analyses:**: An R Markdown file that includes R script written by Mario Muscarella and Ariane Peralta containing functions used in analysis of microbial sequence data.

 * **bin:**
 	* *MothurTools.R*: An R script written by Mario Muscarella.
 R script contains functions used in the analysis of community sequence data.